Safety Training Information

 APS User Training Requirements

 All users are required to complete APS User Training before experiments can commence at the DCS.
 Required APS training for each user can be found on the submitted ESAF.
-It is the responsibility of the PI to ensure that all users have completed their online training before arriving at the DCS.
-Access to the DCS labs and experimental stations will not be allowed unless all training is complete.
 Please visit the APS Training website for more information on accessing all of the required online training courses.

 The DCS staff provides a Sector Orientation to all users, in accordance with the APS Policy and Procedure for Sector Specific Training.
 The DCS Sector Orientation Materials include the following: Online Sector Orientation, DCS Conduct of Operations Manual, a safety brochure, safety checklist and printed copy of the experimental hutch search pattern diagram.